 If ice were simply summoned, then that would make ice storm belong to the school of Conjuration.
 The ice storm is reported to bring on ambient moisture in the atmosphere by causing a partial shift in a local region which moves towards the elemental plane of water, using dimension energy manipulation.

-The partial merger of the planes in a contained area with injecting the disruptive energy to interfere with the forces that would separate the planes.
+The partial merger of the planes in a contained area injecting disruptive energy to interfere with the forces that would separate the planes.

 The ice storm 5e